Willenbrink/bachelorthesis/doc/overview.md

 See https://apps.dtic.mil/dtic/tr/fulltext/u2/a460990.pdf for more information.
 Also contains algorithms for retrieval and discussion of performance.

 # Other methods
+## Term-table indexing
+* See term\_ord.ML and term\_sharing.ML
+* Termtab = Table(type key = term val ord = fast\_term\_ord)

+Table is implemented using balanced 2-3 trees (= B-Tree of 3. order) which is basically a binary/ternary search tree.
+Comparison is done with fast_term_ord which proceeds in the following order if no difference is found. not pointer_eq => struct_ord => atom_ord => types_ord
+* struct_ord orders such that for the first difference found:
+Const < Free < Var < Bound < Abs < $
+* atom_ord orders the first difference by fast_string_ord, fast_indexname_ord or int_ord (for de-bruijn)
+* types_ord uses typ_ord which I've not investigated further

+Assumption: Termtab uses binary search und orders terms by their first difference.
+Insertion will be relatively fast (rebalancing the tree should happen rarely and have a low-medium cost), lookup should be faster than most other methods.
+Unification will basically be impossible and memory consumption will be quite high as each term is saved completely independentely.
+If this was a good solution in general no one would have bothered researching the other methods I guess :P
+Nevertheless might be quite fast when only lookup is required and memory consumption is not a concern.

 Term-table indexing.
 No papers, no comments, only source code.
 See term_ord.ML and term_sharing.ML.

 Codeword indexing.
 More or less irrelevant